eunkoo/piccolo/backend/README.md

-# How to make  docker container and run it
+How to make  docker container and run it

  create docker image using Dockerfile
 $ docker build -t backend .

  exec docker conainer with port 8080

-$ docker run -d -p 8080:8001 backend
+$ docker run -it -p 8001:8001 --network db-conn backend npm start